We strive to breed Bolonka true to the RUSSIAN breed standard and the only way to do this is to follow that standard.

-variances in Bolonka worldwide.
+variances that surface in the Bolonka breed worldwide.

 low-mid range of the height/weight scale as we do not want to push the maximum size limit.
 In our opinion, a large Bolonka resembles too many other breeds and the original Bolonka principal attribute is small size which is reflected in the breed name.
 Russkaya Tsvetnaya Bolonka, translated is "Russian Colored Lapdog".
 This breed was developed to easily fit on a lap.

 Breeding is a complicated endeavor involving more than simply putting two dogs together and making puppies.
 You not only have to select good mates; you have to monitor offspring produced.
-Details for another day. :-)

 I hope that you enjoyed this little piece of history.
 In a later post we will discuss some of the breed characteristics defined in the standard.
 If you would like to read more about the breed history, visit our website, if you scroll the bottom of the History tab you will see a link to a document that contains a detailed timeline put together by the Russian breeder Vitaly.